senzing-garage/serve-grpc/docs/examples.md

 ## Command line examples

-### Command line example - Enable only g2engine gRPC service
+### Command line example - Enable only szengine gRPC service

 For security reasons, it may be that only certain gRPC services are started.
-In this example, only the G2Engine gRPC is started.
+In this example, only the SzEngine gRPC is started.

 1. Using command line options.
    Example: